 Space Travel: Billionaires First

-First, we should establish what regulations currently exists.
+To date, there are a few international agreements meant to regulate the activities of nations in space.
 The “Outer Space Treaty” (full name: The Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies) was established in 1967 after the Russians launched Sputnik I, and states:

 • The exploration and use of outer space shall be carried on for the benefit and in the interests of all mankind